FCNL's lobbyists and executives can give interviews for comment or background on a range of peace, justice, and environmental issues.

 Hannah Graf Evans lobbies for compassionate immigration policies.
 Our immigration system should empower immigrants and the American communities to which they belong, lift up the voices of border communities, and ensure adequate protections for refugees, asylum-seekers and victims of trafficking.
 Hannah served as co-chair of the Interfaith Immigration Coalition steering committee for three years and still plays an active role in pursuing shared policy priorities of the more than 50 faith-based member organizations.

 Jim Cason is responsible for directing the full range of FCNL’s strategic advocacy work.
 In this capacity, he works with program staff to develop long term change strategies that accomplish our particular legislative goals.

 José Santos Woss

-José Woss is the Legislative Associate for Domestic Policy.
-He leads FCNL’s work on criminal justice reform/mass incarceration and campaign finance reform.
-He co-Chairs the Interfaith Criminal Justice Coalition, an alliance of more than 50 national faith groups advocating for a more just and humane justice system.
+José is the Legislative Manager for Criminal Justice and Election Integrity.
+He leads FCNL’s work on criminal justice reform, campaign finance reform (election integrity), and police militarization.
+He helps to lead the Interfaith Criminal Justice Coalition, an alliance of more than 40 national faith groups advocating to end mass incarceration.

 Legislative Secretary for Peacebuilding Policy